1 - 2

 Our wholesale division caters to pet stores and dealers.
 So no order is too big and no order is too small.
 If you want premium reptiles we will look after you.

-our quality stands out in the crowd
+our quality stands out of the crowd

 Here is a sample of our quality.
 These animals have been imported by us.